-Only South Dakota residents with a valid fishing license may purchase Hoop Net (\$10 each), Trap (\$10 each), Floatline (\$5 each) and Setline (\$5 each) licenses.
+Only South Dakota residents with a valid fishing license or are under 18 years of age and exempt from licensing requirements may purchase Hoop Net/Trap (\$10 each), Floatline (\$5 each) and Setline (\$5 each) licenses.
 Applications are available online at afp.sd.gov.

-2022 Nonresident Fees
+2023 Nonresident Fees

-The license period is December 15, 2021 through January 31, 2023 Annual Fishing......\$67 Three Day Fishing\$37 One Day Fishing......\$16
+The license period is December 15, 2022 through January 31, 2024

+Annual Fishing \$67

+Three Day Fishing

+One Day Fishing

-Habitat Stamp.....\$25
+Habitat Stamp \$25